NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 * Click the "check mark" once you're done.
 * You then should see the formula propogate under the "Measures Table"
 ```
+* We will then select the "Table" visual under the "Visualization" pane and make sure your columns match mine:
+    -